arvindsis11/EmployeeManagementService/README.md

 Also note that we have provided optional=false means this relationship becomes mandatory , no student row can be saved without a College tuple reference.

-@JoinColumn says that there is a column c_id(i.e. college id) in Student table which will refer(foreign key) to primary key of the College table.
+@JoinColumn says that there is a column c_id(i.e. college id) in Employee table which will refer(foreign key) to primary key of the Address table.
-In this example only Student to College entity navigation is possible.
+In this example only Student to Address entity navigation is possible.
 Not viceversa.
-In practice, however, you are free to use query language to find all the student for a given College.\
+In practice, however, you are free to use query language to find all the employees for a given address id.\
-cascade = CascadeType.ALL indicates that, once we start any operation(CURD) on student table , it will reflects to College table.\
+cascade = CascadeType.ALL indicates that, once we start any operation(CURD) on student table , it will reflects to Address table.\
 Please refer to PostManSpecs.txt for more info.

 # other specifications: